yuanwang-wf/wild_haskell/chapter3.md

+# Second Program `tr`

+In this chapter, we are going to work on the [lab1](http://www.scs.stanford.edu/16wi-cs240h/labs/lab1.html).

 # Third Program: Upload Spreadsheet to google bigquery

 In this chapter, we are going to write a command line program to upload a spreadsheet file's content to Google BigQuery.
 There is awesome library Gogol provides Haskell binding to Google API.